 Malibongwe Khoza Opens Up on Bafana Bafana’s Hopes of Qualifying for the 2026 FIFA World Cup

-Bafana Bafana defender Malibongwe Khoza has reflected on South Africa’s hopes of qualifying for the 2026 FIFA World Cup while sharing insight into his rapid growth within the highly competitive setup at Mamelodi Sundowns.
+Mamelodi Sundowns star Malibongwe Khoza has reflected on South Africa’s hopes of qualifying for the 2026 FIFA World Cup, which will be hosted by three North American nations (the USA, Canada, and Mexico) next year.
+He also shared insight into his rapid growth within the highly competitive setup at Premier Soccer League giants Mamelodi Sundowns.

-The 21-year-old has experienced a remarkable journey — from breaking into the club’s reserve side as a midfielder to successfully transitioning into a centre-back.
-At one point, he was close to joining Cape Town City, but Sundowns stepped in at the last moment to secure his future with a new contract.
+The 21-year-old has experienced a remarkable journey, from forcing his way into the club’s reserve side as a midfielder to successfully transitioning into a centre defender and also making it into the first team.
+At one point, he was close to joining Cape Town City, but Mamelodi Sundowns stepped in at the last moment to secure his future with a new contract.

 Read also